 The Fox Mountain 235RLS has one bedroom with a 60”x80” bed and nightstands on both sides.
 The bedroom also features multiple wards, a separate shower, and a separate toilet.
 Moreover, the dinette turns into a sleeping area, increasing the sleeping capacity to six people.

-This model also features a decent kitchen with all the essentials such as a refrigerator, microwave, stove, pantry, countertop, sink, etc. The aesthetics give it a feel of a small apartment with wooden accents.
+This model also features a decent kitchen with all the essentials such as a refrigerator, microwave, stove, pantry, and plenty of countertop space etc. The aesthetics give it a feel of a small apartment with wooden accents.
 It even boasts a little overhead ceiling fan.

 The living area is also quite spacious and is quite customizable as well in terms of the arrangement.
-It has storage space available all around the RV.
+It has storage space available throughout the RV.

 Who is Fox Mountain 235RLS Best For?